 Ages 6+: try to keep up

 Kids that are six and older quickly become capable athletes.
 Once ours reached this age, they were off on their own, usually seeking out jumps and consistently pushing our comfort level.
 However, they still need to regulate their temperature to stay comfortable in the colder months.
-Dress them in lots of layers and bring along a pack (get tips on choosing kids’ backpacks).
+Learn how to layer outdoor clothing and bring along a backpack (get tips on how to choose kids’ backpacks so they can have one that fits them properly).
 This way you can teach them how to remove layers as they warm up and quickly put those clothes back on when they stop.
 This will make it more fun for everyone.

 It is never too early to get kids outside in winter – they’re up for almost any adventure, especially if it means spending some quality time with their parents.
 They will be happier for the time outside in the white stuff, and so will you!